-A student who becomes ill or is injured at school must notify his or her teacher or another employee as soon as possible.
-In the case of a serious illness or injury, the school shall attempt to notify the parents according to the information on the emergency form.
-If the student is too ill to remain in school, the student will be released to the student's parents or, with parental permission, to another person directed by the parents.
+When a student becomes ill or is injured at school, the school district will attempt to notify the student's parents as soon as possible, according to the information on the emergency form.
+If the student is too ill to remain in school, the student will be released to his/her parents or, with parental permission, to another person directed by the parents.

-While the school district is not responsible for treating medical emergencies, employees may administer emergency or minor first aid if possible.
-The school will contact emergency medical personnel, if necessary, and attempt to notify the parents where the student has been transported for treatment.

-If your child is not to participate in physical education class, a written excuse is needed from your doctor.
+While the school district is not responsible for treating medical emergencies, employees may administer emergency or minor first aid, if possible.
+The school will contact emergency personnel, if necessary, and attempt to notify parents where the student has been transported for treatment.
+No sick or injured student will be allowed to leave school unless under the care of a responsible adult.
+If your child is not to participate in physical education class, a written excuse is needed from the doctor.